 Our first Spain by Train is Madrid (Days 1- 3)

 This is the Spanish capital and it is a good mix of both old and new, with elegant parks, incredible shopping, vibey nightlife and of course the Malasana area.
 Madrid is also home to several of Spain’s top museums.
 Many house internationally recognized works.
 Because there is so much to do in this city so your 3 days here will be well-spent.
 It is a good start to your two-week trip and easy to get a train to anywhere from here.
-Madrid also has one of the most beautiful train stations in Spain.
+Madrid Atocha is the train station that Renfe the official railway company gets to, and also this railway station is one of the most beautiful train stations in Spain.

 San Sebastian (Days 3 – 5)

 This beautiful little city is in Spain’s Basque Country and is right on the Bay of Biscay.
 It offers both beaches and mountains which get all the attention during the day, but when night comes it’s all about the Old Town where you will be able to enjoy dozens of pintxo bars for delectable bite-size dishes.
 Don’t miss an evening walk along Playa de la Concha ending with pintxos in the Old Town.
 Getting to San Sebastian with Spain by Train is easy as there are at least four trains from Madrid each day.